spikeekips/mitum-doc/Seal.md

 ## Block Related Seals

-* *BlockProof* : When node tries to join node network and it requests the last blocks and it's proof to the nodes of Consensus Group.
+* *BlockProof* : When node tries to join node network and it requests the last blocks and it's proof to the nodes of Suffrage Group.